International Liaison Group

 Her research interests are methods are mixed-methods; phenomenology; qualitative document and media analysis and complex statistical analysis. https://www.researchgate.net/profile/Marion_Huber3

 Sundari began her career in nursing, education and research including interprofessional education and practice.
 Her PhD focussed on curriculum development and clinical practice and she acquired PFHEA.
-She currently works for Together in Dementia Everyday, a charity supporting the informal carers in dementia, as the Learning and Development Lead (Scotland).
 She is Vice Chair of the Centre for the Advancement of Interprofessional Education (CAIPE) UK.
 Her research interests are in mixed methods research and she has worked with partners in Netherlands, Norway, Australia, Qatar and Japan. https://www.researchgate.net/profile/Sundari_Joseph

 Priya’s career began with a degree in occupational therapy from India.
 Her work in clinical roles in India and Australia involved the private and public sectors.
 Since then she has focussed on education/training/research roles in Queensland (Australia).
 She completed her PhD earlier this year.
 Her interest lies in IPE program development, evaluation, research and publication. https://www.researchgate.net/profile/Priya_Martin.